 Meet David Glover, MS, CSCS – Endurance Coach, Athlete and Author

-In my third year of triathlon under my friend Phil’s influence, I discovered the Ironman® distance (2.4-mile swim, 112-mile bike, 26.2-mile run) and have now successfully completed 28 races (8:51 PR) including competing in the Ironman Hawaii World Championship and winning 5x Iron-distance events overall.
-In 2007, I was selected for the Vineman Hall of Fame and my profile appears on the back of all the finisher’s medals from that year.
-Overall, I’ve competed in more than 100 triathlon events.
+David has successfully completed 28 IRONMAN distance races including competing in the IRONMAN Hawaii World Championship.
+In 2007, he was selected for the Vineman Hall of Fame and his face appears on the back of all the finisher’s medals from that year.
+Overall, he has competed in more than 100 triathlon events.

 David’s education includes: